Some of them are really useful.

 A great profile lets the reader know who you are as a professional and how you help.
 A bad one just leaves people scratching their head.
 I actually read this sentence on a LinkedIn Profile (I’ve changed details to protect the uninformed):

 I enjoy vectoring in on product/marketing strategy and taking intelligent risks to further my company’s mission.
 Constantly aspiring to work in an agile and effective manner across real and perceived functional boundaries to demonstrate leadership, leverage, and results.

 Here’s the deal – this person is actually a highly-capable, highly-qualified, successful person.
 But that doesn’t come through at all because it’s lost in jargon and business-euphemisms.
 It happens all the time because of LinkedIn’s roots in resumes and technical writing.

 Here’s my new rule for LinkedIn profiles (and I write this only half in jest), D. Fish’s Axiom of Proper Language in LinkedIn Profiles:

 That’s it.
 When you write something on your LinkedIn profile, say it out loud before you publish it.
-If you can imagine someone hearing what you wrote and going, “What in tarnation does that mean?” (in Yosemite Sam’s voice), then you should go back and rewrite what you just wrote.
+Can you imagine someone hearing what you wrote and going, “What in tarnation does that mean?” (in Yosemite Sam’s voice).
+Then you should go back and rewrite what you just wrote.

 Make your profile clear, concise, and understandable.
 Because if it’s not, if your visitors have to decipher what you have on your profile, no one will care if you are brilliant or not.
 They will have already stopped paying attention.